-Microcomputer Repair Service
+COSER 545.000 and COSER 545.011 Microcomputer Repair Service Mark Stein 845.486.4840 ext.
+4886 mark.stein@dcboces.org

-Linda A. Heitmann 845.486.4800 ext.
-202 linda.heitmann@dcboces.org

 Industry recognized, A+ trained and certified technicians provide hardware repair, upgrades, and preventive maintenance for a full range of microcomputers, laptops, and peripheral equipment.
 A typical microcomputer system includes the system unit and its internal components, monitor, keyboard, and mouse.
 Peripheral equipment includes printers, scanners, and other computer attachable devices.
 Repair technician hours are eligible for BOCES aid.
 Microcomputer Repair is currently an authorized warranty service for IBM and Dell equipment.
 Any manufacturer's equipment, both warranty and out of warranty, is accepted for repair by this service.
 This service utilizes the Dutchess BOCES help desk for transacting business from service inception to closure.